NoobDecompiler/FREE/README.md

-# Wearing: This is A Virus.
+# Stop Me IF You Can

 ```
 git clone https://github.com/NoobDecompiler/FREE